Expand your knowledge of the Bluegrass State with these Kentucky facts

 There’s a lot more to Kentucky than most people know.
 These interesting facts about

-Kentucky provide insight into the traditions and charm of the Bluegrass State.
+Kentucky provide insight into the history, traditions and charm of the Bluegrass State.

 State Capital of Kentucky